Trigger Stacking

 • always judge the enitre dog, not just a single body part.

-Canine Body Language - stiff, tense posture
+stiff, tense posture

 Stiff, tense posture

-Canine Body Language - neutral tail carriage
+Dog Body Language neutral tail carriage

 Neutral tail carriage

-Canine Body Language - floppy ears - neutral
+Dog Body Language - floppy ears - neutral

 Floppy ears – neutral